 The manufacturing boom started in the late 19th century when Paris hosted a series of World Fairs, which increased the city’s international standing.
-They also attracted record numbers of employees for the newly emerging technology, trade and tourism industries.
+They also attracted record numbers of employees for the newly emerging technology, trade, and tourism industries.
 These sectors are still major employers of people working in Paris today.

 With up to 30 million annual visitors, Paris is the single most popular tourist destination in the world.
-Major sights like the Eiffel Tower, the Louvre and Disneyland don't only attract tourists, but they also – either directly or indirectly – create opportunities for working in Paris.
+Major sights like the Eiffel Tower, the Louvre, and Disneyland don't only attract tourists, but they also — either directly or indirectly — create opportunities for working in Paris.

 High value-added and business services, trade and commerce are other major sources of employment for those working in Paris’s private sector.
-The public sector is also big: It provides jobs to around 10% of all employees.
+The public sector is also big: it provides jobs for around 10% of all employees.
 Health services and social welfare, along with transportation and communication, both with a mixture of public and private sector jobs, each employ another 8 to 9% of all people working in Paris.

 Foreign nationals are subject to the same taxation laws as the French if France is their main place of residence.
 In effect, this means that expats working in Paris who spend more than 183 days a year in France are taxed on all their income.
 On the other hand, those residents of Paris who spend less than 183 days of the year in France are only taxed on their income arising from French sources.

-As many other countries, France has signed a number of international treaties to avoid double taxation of foreigners working in Paris.
+Like many other countries, France has signed a number of international treaties to avoid double taxation of foreigners working in Paris.
 A list of all countries in question as well as further information on the taxation of foreigners can be found on Impots.gov.fr.